Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

-The inflation in the three cases happens for $\phi_A^I\in (-3.84,-2.21), \phi_B^I\in (-3.26,-2.29)$ and $\phi_C^I\in (-4.04,-2.32)$.
-On Fig. \ref{Fig2} a, one can see that in this intervals $u$ is steeply rising while $\phi$ is changing slowly (except for the bottom flat part corresponding to "climbing up the slope").
-This correlates with the idea in hyperinflation theories that during inflation, the inflaton orbits the bottom (in our case "the top") of the potential.
-On the other hand, the matter domination happens mostly while the darkon field is almost constant.
-In both cases however we do not have constant fields since the two fields continue to exchange energy to drive the evolution.
+The inflation in the two cases happens for $\phi_A^I\in (-3.84,-2.21)$ and $\phi_B^I\in (-3.26,-2.29)$ which on the plots are the regions where $u$ is steeply rising while $\phi$ is almost constant.
+This correlates with the idea in hyperinflation theories that the scalar field orbits the potential.
+On the other hand, the matter domination happens while the darkon field is almost constant.

-On the plot of the velocities of the scalar fields (Fig. \ref{Fig2} b) we see that they demonstrate loops.
-Here the movement for case A starts on the top right corner and moves down the dashed line first forming one bigger semi-circle (not shown to keep the scale) and then merging into the lesser loop common for cases A, B and C. Case B demonstrates a smaller semi-circle with red points-line (showed also zoomed in) and then joins the smaller loop, case C (with black dotted line) forms only the smaller loop.
-The smaller loop corresponds to the whole evolution of the fields, the bigger semi-loops show the "climbing up the slope" characteristic for the case $p_u\neq 0$.